 Carolina has old and declining safeties.
 The Panthers could use young talent and have shown a lot of interest in the safety prospects.
 I think the organization is targeting Ronnie Harrison or Justin Reid. <br> <br>

 In 2017, Harrison totaled 74 tackles with three interceptions, 2.5 sacks and four passes batted.
 He played really well as an enforcer in the middle of the field.
 Aside from coverage issues, Harrison had a quality 2016 season as the strong safety when he totaled 86 tackles with seven passes broken up and two interceptions. <br><br>

-Harrison (6-3, 216) is a tough run defender who has the athletic skills to cover, but he has issues covering receivers in man coverage.
-Team sources have said an example of that is Clemson's Hunter Renfrow really abusing Harrison in the past, and that is why Minkah Fitzpatrick served as the coverage safety for the Crimson Tide.
+Harrison (6-2, 207) is a tough run defender who has the athletic skills to cover, but he has issues covering receivers in man coverage.
+Team sources have said an example of that was Clemson's Hunter Renfrow really abusing Harrison in the past, and that was why Minkah Fitzpatrick served as the coverage safety for the Crimson Tide.
 Playing zone in the middle of the field is a better fit for Harrison.
 Because of some coverage limitations, Harrison is a strong safety type for the NFL.